golincode/golin-code-academy/creating-websites/hour-1/html-hour-1.md

 - A web page can be very simple, as already shown **HOWEVER**
-- A webpage also needs semantic context
+- A webpage also needs semantic context.
 - This is accomplished by using some distinguishing tags
 	- ```<!DOCTYPE html> ```
 	- ```<html></html>```